-Area 3: Federal Plaza
+5.4.3 Area 3: Federal Plaza

-The approximately 37-acre Federal Plaza area contains the Federal Plaza Shopping Center, Miramont Villas Condominium and Miramont Apartments, and commercial properties, including Towne Plaza along Rockville Pike (MD 355) (Map 23).
+The approximately 37-acre Federal Plaza area contains the Federal Plaza Shopping Center.
+Miramont Villas Condominium and Miramont Apartments, and commercial properties, including Towne Plaza along Rockville Pike (MD 355) (Map 27).
 Properties to the north and west in this area are in the City of Rockville.
-Existing zones in this area are R-20 and CRT 2.25 C1.5 R0.75 H-75 (Map 24).
+Existing zones in this area are R-20 and CRT 2.25 C1.5 R0.75 H-75 (Map 28).

 The Plan's land use and zoning recommendations for this area will permit new residential and non-residential development for Federal Plaza and commercial properties along Rockville Pike.
-A new street extending through Federal Plaza will provide an important east-west connection between Rockville Pike (MD 355) and East Jefferson Street, and two neighborhood greens will provide an amenity for residents, employees and visitors.
+A new street extending through Federal Plaza will provide an important east-west connection between Rockville Pike (MD 355) and East Jefferson Street, and two neighborhood greens will provide amenities for residents, employees and visitors.
+Additional pedestrian connections are recommended between Miramont Villas Condominium and Miramont Apartments, and Federal Plaza.
+No redevelopment is recommended for the Miramont Apartments and Condominiums because of the importance of retaining some existing multifamily residential development as a source of affordable housing.